Skip to content

 What a business dashboard can do

-Dashboards can also include admin controls, filters, search, status updates, reports, role-based access, exports, notifications, and integrations with other tools.
+Dashboards can also include admin controls, filters, search, status updates, reports, role-based access, exports, notifications, automations, and integrations with other tools.

 When a dashboard is better than a spreadsheet